Arsude-Meghna/Tourism-Website/README.md

 ![Screenshot (9)](https://github.com/Arsude-Meghna/Tourism-Website/assets/142217783/1aa1adc8-101f-4266-9c5d-ab0db01fd0d3)
 ![Screenshot (8)](https://github.com/Arsude-Meghna/Tourism-Website/assets/142217783/a160618b-8a7a-4dbb-a391-df7841873d72)
 # Tourism-Website

-It is my final year group project.
-Name of our tourism website is Hawaii Tours.
+Name of this tourism website is Hawaii Tours.
 Home page:
 Home page of website has logo and navigation bar in header section.
 Main section is very  engaging and it showcases beautiful images of most popular destinations and best hotels in the world.